JeffJetton/atari-examples/bbones/bbones5.md

     * It tells the compiler that the following is an "uninitialized segment"
     * That is, the bytes being labeled are *mere definintions*., used only for reference by our program.
 These definitions, by themselves, will not generate any machine code or create any data in the output .bin file.

-> **Fun Fact #1:** If the `seg.u` were omitted, the compiler would actually output bytes (set to zero) for each `ds 1` defined here.
-Furthermore, the binary file would go from 4K in size to a whopping 64K.
-Why?
-Well, the next `org` the compiler would see after this one would be the `org $F000` at the top of our program.
-Recall from the [discussion of bbones1](./bbones.md) that this jump in origin address will cause the compiler output as many extra bytes as necessary to "fill in" the space required to get to new location.

 Of course, you don't *have* to use `vcs.h`.
 There's nothing stopping you from creating your own file and even using different labels for all the addresses.
 But `vcs.h` has become the de facto standard for VCS programmers for many years, and the address names have been standard [since at least 1979](https://archive.org/details/StellaProgrammersGuide).

 > **Fun Fact:** The comments in `vcs.h` also identify the bits that are used for each register.
 Note that `COLUBK` only pays attention to the highest seven bits--bit zero is ignored.
 As far as it's concerned, there's no difference between $00 and $01, for example.
 You effectively have only 128 unique values to set the color